leolvt/aur-vote-check/README.md

 aur-vote-check
 ==============

-Simple wrapper to aurvote that check the votes in a more interactive way.
+Simple wrapper to the `aurvote` tool that checks the votes of all locally installed packages and allows you to change their votes in a more interactive way.

 Dependencies
 ------------

-This code is a perl script wrapper for the `aurvote` packages, which can be found in AUR or in the [French Arch Linux Community][1] Repository.
-It uses `Term::ANSIColor` for colored output and `Term::ReadLine` for better input handling.
+The needed dependencies are:

+* The `aurvote` program, from the [French Arch Linux Community][1].
+They provide a repository with their code.
+You can also find it on AUR.
+* The perl `Term::ANSIColor` and `Term::ReadLine` modules, usually installed
+by default.
+You can install a proper implementation of Term::ReadLine from CPAN to get better input handling.

 [1]: http://archlinux.fr "The French Arch Linux Community"